 Stealth Expert: While Lupin often gets into buildings via disguise, he is also an accomplished second story-man.
 He can sneak in in a black cat suit, or cause enough distractions that his bright yellow tie and bright red jacket aren't noticed.

-Stealth Hi/Bye: Has done this in the middle of a dogpile with 50 policemen.
+Stealth Hi/Bye: Has done this in the middle of a dogpile with fifty policemen.
+When he doesn't disappear that way, Zenigata knows Lupin is planning something.

 Stealth Expert: While he often gets into buildings via disguise, he is also an accomplished second story-man.
 Lupin can sneak in in a black Spy Casuit, or cause enough distractions that his bright yellow tie and bright red jacket aren't noticed.